Adversary Simulation Services

 The red team conducts reconnaissance to gather information about the target organization.
 This may involve passive techniques like open-source intelligence (OSINT) gathering, analyzing publicly available information, or actively probing the target’s infrastructure to identify potential vulnerabilities.
 The goal is to gain a better understanding of the target’s systems, network architecture, and potential entry points.

 The team uses the information gathered from the reconnaissance phase and threat intelligence reports to create attack plans.
-The team then identifies and prioritizes potential attack vectors and threats.
-They analyse vulnerabilities, misconfigurations, and weaknesses in systems, applications, or processes that could be exploited.
+The team then identifies and prioritises potential attack vectors and threats.
+They analyze vulnerabilities, misconfigurations, and weaknesses in systems, applications, or processes that could be exploited.
 This phase helps the red team develop an effective attack strategy tailored to the organisation’s specific environment.

 Once the red team gains initial access, they focus on expanding their presence within the target environment.
 They move laterally through the network, attempting to gain access to sensitive data or critical systems.
 This phase helps assess the organization’s ability to detect and respond to intrusions and to determine the extent of the damage an attacker could cause if undetected.